BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-04-copying-competitors-strategy-vision.md

   - Stefan
   - Jens
 topics:
-  - Copying competitors
+  - Copying Competitors
-  - Startup strategy
-  - Vision
+  - Startup Vision
-  - Customer focus
+  - Customer Focus
-  - Product differentiation
+  - Product Differentiation
-  - Market entry
-  - Distribution
 summary: |
   Jens and Stefan reflect on the temptation to copy competitors, the importance of having a vision, and the need to focus on customers rather than just features.
 They discuss the pitfalls of feature parity and the value of original strategy in startup success.
 tags: